 * Stocks may struggle come back on weak earnings outlook

-* Post-Fed environment likely to cause bigger intraday swings
+* Post-Fed environment likely to cause bigger intraday

 * Asset managers reevaluate portfolios, risk